Improving Fairness and Mitigating MADness in Generative Models: Introduction

-Despite its ubiquity (and desirable asymptotic properties \cite{cramer_mathematical_methods_of_stats}), maximum likelihood often produces biased estimators with a finite sample size.
-The most famous example was pointed out by \cite{neyman_scott_mle_inconsistent}, showing that MLE could produce inconsistent results when the number of parameters was large relative to the amount of data \cite{dasgupta_mle_parameters_and_data}.
-In effect, there was not enough data relative to the number of parameters to mitigate the bias, leading to what Neyman called ``false estimations of the parameters'', or statistics where the stochastic limits were unequal to the values of the parameters to be estimated \cite{stigler_epic_story_mle}.
-This overparameterized regime is precisely where most modern deep learning models are trained \cite{zhang_understanding_2017, belkin_double_descent}, leading to two problems we discuss: MADness (where models trained on their own output generate poor data \cite{madcow}) and unfairness (resulting from unbalanced datasets consisting of a majority and minority classes).
-We propose PLE, an alternative to MLE that ensures the statistics of parameters estimated from generated data match those estimated from observed data (See Equation \ref{eq:ple_h_only}).
-In effect, this constrains MLE in a way that often removes bias, mitigating the above problems to produce estimators that are fairer and less susceptible to self-consumed estimation.
+The inspiration for applying hypernetworks to improving fairness and mitigating MADness comes from a realization of the sub-optimiality of Maximum Likelihood Estimation (MLE), one of the most popular techniques for parameter estimation \citep{dojo_531_book}.
+MLE is used to train most generative model architectures, including variational autoencoders (VAEs) \citep{pu_vae}, normalizing flows (NFs) \citep{rezende_nfs}, diffusion models \citep{ho_original_diffusion_paper}, and generative adversarial networks (GANs) \citep{goodfellow_gans}\footnote{These observations apply to models trained on a lower bound of the likelihood function, such as the popular ELBO \citep{kingma_elbo}.
+Any deep learning model that uses the negative log likelihood as a loss function is performing maximum likelihood estimation \citep{vapnik_erm_mle, vapnik_overview_risk}.}.
+Despite MLE's ubiquity, it often produces biased estimators of the underlying true parameters.
+The most famous example was pointed out by \citet{neyman_scott_mle_inconsistent}, showing that MLE can produce inconsistent results when the number of parameters is large relative to the amount of data \citep{dasgupta_mle_parameters_and_data}.
+In the Neyman-Scott problem, there is not enough data relative to the number of parameters to mitigate the bias, leading to what Neyman called ``false estimations of the parameters'', or statistics where the stochastic limits are unequal to the values of the parameters to be estimated \citep{stigler_epic_story_mle}.
+This overparameterized regime is precisely where most modern deep learning models are trained \citep{zhang_understanding_2017, belkin_double_descent}, leading to two problems resulting from this bias: unfairness (resulting from MLE overly prioritizing the generation of datapoints belonging to majority classes), and MADness (where models trained on their own output generate poor data \citep{madcow}.
+For an illustration of how bias in MLE penalizes minority datapoints, see Section \ref{sec:fairness_results}, and for an illustration of how the bias in MLE significantly causes MADness, see Section \ref{sec:madness_experiments}.